woohoolabs/yin/README.md

 #### Content negotiation

-The JSON API standard specifies [some rules](#content-negotiation-servers) about content negotiation.
+The JSON:API standard specifies [some rules](#content-negotiation-servers) about content negotiation.
 Woohoo Labs.
 Yin tries to help you to enforce them with the `RequestValidator` class.
 Let's first create a request validator to see it in action: